yugabyte/yugabyte-db/architecture/design/ysql-tablet-colocation-data-deletion.md

   performing `TRUNCATE`?
 The tablet metadata is global to the raft group for the colocated tablet.
 To isolate different sessions, we can indicate the corresponding transaction ID alongside the incarnation number in the metadata.
-The problem is that each request would need to send transaction ID information to use the correct incarnation number.
+The problem is that requests for `DROP TABLE` and `TRUNCATE` would not only have to hit master (for metadata changes through `CatalogManager`) but also have to hit tserver (for transactional data deletion through `TabletServiceImpl::Write`).
 Regarding conflict detection, if a request sees that there's an intermediate incarnation with different transaction id on the same table, a conflict should be thrown.
 This is because `TRUNCATE` takes an `ACCESS EXCLUSIVE` lock.
 This enforces that only one `TRUNCATE` should ever be pending at a time.

 ### Special document